EricRibeiro/raspberry-docker-compose-collection/traefik/README.md

 #### DOCKER_VOLUME

-This variable represents the path where the Traefik volume is stored.
-The default value is `${DOCKER_VOLUME_ROOT}/traefik`, where `${DOCKER_VOLUME_ROOT}` should be set in the "global.env" file.
-Replace the placeholder value with the appropriate path on your system if needed.
+This variable represents the path to the Docker volume that stores the configuration files and dependencies for the project.
+Replace the placeholder value with the appropriate path on your system.

 #### TRAEFIK_PASSWORD